 Switching from a soft-bristled toothbrush to a firm brush may also result in gums that bleed.
 Try returning to a soft or medium-bristled brush and talk to your dentist about what toothbrush is right for you at your next appointment.

 Some pregnant women experience swollen gums and bleeding during brushing.
 This is known as pregnancy gingivitis, according to the American Pregnancy Association.
-Hormonal changes during pregnancy alter the body’s response to the bacteria that causes gum disease.
+Hormonal changes during pregnancy alter the body’s response to the bacteria that cause gum disease.
 According to the American Pregnancy Association, symptoms should clear up after pregnancy.
 A dental checkup and regular brushing and flossing can help to prevent gum problems from becoming worse.

 Bleeding gums can be a sign of gingivitis, which can develop into the more serious stages of gum disease.
 The best way to find out what is causing your gums to bleed is to see your dentist and dental hygienist.